Back up Azure Kubernetes Service by using Azure Backup

 To create a backup policy:

-Alternatively, go to Backup center > Backup policies > Add.
+1. Go to the Backup vault that you created, and select Manage > Backup policies > Add.

-You can also create additional retention rules to store backups for a longer duration that are taken daily or weekly.
+You can also create extra retention rules to store backups for a longer duration that are taken daily or weekly.

 Note